Grevilcc/aws-cicd-project-Grevil/README.md

 - Now create a Repo on Github give it a name in my case it's called `aws-cicd-project-Grevil`.
 - Copy the URL from the repo and in the terminal use command `$ git remote add origin https://` followed by the URL.
 - This will link our local directory to the Github repo.
-- Finally, we need to push the files from the local machine to our Github repo using the command `$ git Push --set--upstream origin master`.
+- Finally, we need to push the files from the local machine to our Github repo using the command `$ git push --set--upstream origin master`.
 - You will see new files uploaded to the Github repo.
 - Finally, some important `$ git` commands:
  - -  `$ git add .`